KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

   - Demonstrates the evaluation function to compute metrics for the SVM model
   - Visualizes the computed metrics and performance measurements

-### FILE3
+### SVM_model_AND_detailed_analysis.ipynb
-Combines the functionalities of FILE1 and FILE2, enabling both model training and detailed performance evaluation.
+Combines the functionalities of SVM_model.ipynb and SVM_detailed_analysis.ipynb, enabling both model training and detailed performance evaluation.
 Note that executing this file is time-intensive due to the dataset size and the extensive computations required for training and assessment.

 ### Remarks:
 - Google Account is required in order to use Colab